reinvantveer/reinvantveer.github.io/_posts/2018-04-18-starting-ten-machines.md

       - AWS_ACCESS_KEY_ID=aws_secret_key_id
       - AWS_SECRET_ACCESS_KEY=aws_secret_access_key
 ```
-Which you can run on the listening or master server using `docker-compose up -d` Of course you need to set proper tokens for the placeholder text here, and a web server with a reverse proxy to your listening service, a system which I described earlier [here](/2017/10/25/queue-ml-builds.html#apache-configuration). **Make sure NOT to commit any of this in an open repository.
+Which you can run on the listening or master server using `docker-compose up -d` Of course you need to set proper tokens for the placeholder text here.
+Also, you need a web server with a reverse proxy with the same route as set in your webhook configuration, pointing to your listening service, a system which I described earlier [here](/2017/10/25/queue-ml-builds.html#apache-configuration). **Make sure NOT to commit any of this in an open repository.
 The information will certainly be found and someone will start mining bitcoins, hacking or spambotting using YOUR account on YOUR expenses!**

 ## Dockerfile
 You now of course need a simple Dockerfile: